python-can-define-radio/sdr-course/classroom_activities/036-Custom-Python-Print-Block.md

 People sometimes ask "where's the 'print' command in GNU Radio Companion?"

-I hypothesize that a "print" block was omitted because the GUI Sinks are most often the best way to view the data, but here's a print block in case you ever find it useful:
+I hypothesize that a "print" block was omitted because the GUI Sinks are most often the best way to view the data, but here's a print block in case you ever find it useful.

+How to use: Follow steps 1 through 6 in the "Custom Python Method" exercise.

 ```python3
 import numpy as np